Heart failure - discharge

 You will need to eat less salt.
 Salt can make you thirsty, and being thirsty can cause you to drink too much fluid.
 Extra salt also makes fluid stay in your body.
 Lots of foods that DO NOT taste salty, or that you DO NOT add salt to, still contain a lot of salt.

 You may need to take a diuretic, or water pill.

 DO NOT drink alcohol.
 Alcohol makes it harder for your heart muscles to work.
 Ask your provider what to do on special occasions where alcohol and foods you are trying to avoid will be served.

 If you smoke, stop.
 Ask for help quitting if you need it.
 DO NOT let anybody smoke in your home.

 Learn more about what you should eat to make your heart and blood vessels healthier.

 - Avoid some prepared and frozen foods.

 Try to stay away from things that are stressful for you.
 If you feel stressed all the time, or if you are very sad, talk with your provider who can refer you to a counselor.

 Taking Your Heart Drugs

 Have your entire drug prescriptions filled before you go home.
-It is very important that you take your drugs the way your health care provider told you to.
+It is very important that you take your drugs the way your provider told you to.
 DO NOT take any other drugs or herbs without asking your provider about them first.